-During the 2014-2015 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows are studying National Security and Intelligence issues.
-The Fellows will be holding a series of panel discussions and lectures as part of EI's "Intelligence and National Security Series" throughout the year at Gettysburg College.
+During the 2015-2016 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows will be studying Domestic and International Energy Policy.
+The Fellows will be holding a series of panel discussions and lectures on energy throughout the year at Gettysburg College.

 Danielle Keim ‘15 is serving as a Talent Consulting Analyst at Mercer LLC in Philadelphia, Pennsylvania.

 Brandon Tower ’14 is a legislative affairs specialist at the National Aeronautics and Space Administration and has just started law school at George Washington University.

 Andrew Bellis ’14 is in his second year of law school at Duke University

 Joseph Tangredi ’14 is in his second year of law school at Fordham University